firecmsco/firecms/README.md

 ##### `map`

 * `properties`: Record of properties included in this map.

+* `previewProperties`: List of properties rendered as this map preview.
+        Defaults to first 3.

 * `validation`: Rules for validating this property
   * `required`: Should this field be compulsory